 Gutterman holds an MLA in Landscape Architecture from Harvard Graduate School of Design, where he was the recipient of the Charles Eliot Traveling Fellowship, and a BS in Ecology and Evolutionary Biology from the University of Connecticut.
-He is a frequent lecturer and guest speaker on the topic of sustainable landscapes and has served on panels at Build Boston and Brownfields conferences.
-He was the keynote speaker at the Park River Revitalization Symposium at Trinity College.
+He is a frequent lecturer and guest speaker on the topic of sustainable landscapes, and his work has been featured in numerous publications.

 Spring 2020 Courses

 - LDAR-2291-01 Principles Of Professional Practice

 - Andrew Gutterman